bekk/bekk-christmas/post/javascript/vanilla-spa.md

 };
 ```

-To run the custom code, we need to hock the custom code to the navigate function by adding some code to the end of our navigate function.
+To run the custom code, we need to hook the custom code to the navigate function by adding some code to the end of our navigate function.

 ```js
 //Run custom page code if it exists